onewithnow/onewithnow.github.io/_posts/2012-03-31-stillness-in-motion.md

 Don’t extend your movement or work time as tempting as it may be.
 The more you stick to predefined intervals, the easier you turn them into a habit.

-**4. Keep it light** Don’t overdo it.
+**4. Keep it light.**

+Don’t overdo it.
 The whole point is to do fun short movements that make you feel better but don’t take a lot of time.

 If you do movements that target a certain muscle group (e.g. squats) vary the activity.
 Do something that targets the upper body (e.g. wall pushups).